 Dover, NH 03820

-This hands-on arts and sciences museum offers engaging exhibits, including a dinosaur dig, a throne room, a kaleidoscope exhibit, a yellow submarine, a post office, a music matrix and more.
+This hands-on arts and sciences museum offers many engaging exhibits, including a dinosaur dig, a throne room, a kaleidoscope exhibit, a yellow submarine, a post office, a music matrix and more.
 It's an interactive delight for all the senses!
 Admission charged.

 716 Main Street

 Wander through five acres and enjoy some of the most agreeable animals you'll ever meet.
 Not only will you be able to see the animals up close — you'll soon find yourself wanting to pat and hug them.
 Farm animals and their young may be pet and fed in a natural setting.
 Chicks hatching; baby animal area; picnic area; gift shop.
 A clean farm where children are encouraged to hold and pet the animals or simply observe them at play, nursing, eating or "talking" with each other.